 Once you meet your deductible, your coverage kicks in 100%.
 High Deductible Plan F will pick up your portion of Medicare cost-sharing for the rest of the year.

-How Much Does Medicare Supplement High Deductible Plan F Cost?
+Medicare Supplement High Deductible Plan F chart

 HDF and HDG are essentially the same plans.
 Both have the same deductible.
 Once reached, all out-of-pocket costs for Part A or B services are covered.